aastronautss/tyler_guillen_website/_drafts/postgres-aggregate-json-values.markdown

 business_day_id | integer
 ```

-We want to calcualte the average amount of time it takes for a person to complete each task.
+We want to calculate the average amount of time it takes for a person to complete each task.
 For that, let's start with the following query:

 ```sql
 SELECT AVG(finish - start)